gaehlerm/SoftwareEngineering/README.md

 If a static variable is not const, it is probably used to change the value of the variable in all class instances at once.
 This is dark magic!
 This is dreadful!!
 Do never use dark magic.
 Do never use non-constant static variables.

-And if you don't beleave me, try to write unit tests for a class containing static variables.
+And if you don't believe me, try to write unit tests for a class containing static variables.
 You won't be able to change the order of the tests because they might break.
 This is absolutely brittle.

 ## Dynamic Variables